MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

 Once these persmissions have been set, your Kora installation is complete!
 However, there are a few more server settings that need to be adjusted before your Kora installation will be accessible via your URL.

-## Virtual Host Configuration
+## Virtual Host Configuration (for a Domain or Subdomain URL Installation)

 During your server setup, you likely created a virtual host configuration file (a `.conf` file).
 Now that your Kora installation is complete, this `.conf` file needs to be adjusted to accommodate Kora.

+!!! note
-This part of the guide also assumes you have not yet set up an SSL certificate for your Kora-specific domain or subdomain (this does not apply to a [subdirectory installation](XXX)).
-If you have, your VirtualHost file might instead be something other than the one you initially set up when creating your server, because the process of setting up the certificate often involves automatically generating a new Virtual Host file.
+    This part of the guide also assumes you have not yet set up an SSL certificate for your Kora-specific domain or subdomain (this does not apply to subdirectory URL installation, [explained in this part of the guide below](#2-alter-virtual-host-file)).
+If you have, your Virtual Host file might instead be something other than the one you initially set up when creating your server, because the process of setting up the certificate often involves automatically generating a new Virtual Host file.
 You will need to edit that file instead with the changes that are described in this section, but that process is outside the scope of this guide.

 1. Return your Terminal prompt to the server root: